Last updated 04/May/2020

-In 2014, Opt-4 founded the Data Protection Network (DPN); an online platform dedicated to providing expert opinion, quality resources and learning materials, to both experts and non-experts in the field of Data Protection and Privacy.
-The Data Protection Network is a trading name for Opt-4 Ltd.
+The Data Protection Network (DPN), founded in 2014, is an online platform dedicated to providing expert opinion, quality resources and learning materials, to both experts and non-experts in the field of Data Protection and Privacy.
+The Data Protection Network is a trading name of DPN Associates.

-This Privacy Statement applies to personal data collected by Opt-4 and processed at our registered offices: Opt-4 Ltd, Ashcombe House, 5 The Crescent, Leatherhead, Surrey, KT22 8DY, UK and under contract at the sites of service providers appointed by us.
-Opt-4 Ltd, as a Data Controller, is committed to protecting the privacy of our clients and subscribers.
+This Privacy Statement applies to personal data collected and processed by DPN Associates.
+Our registered office is: 9 Eynella Road, London, England, SE22 8XF.
+DPN Associates, as a Data Controller, is committed to protecting the privacy of our clients and subscribers.
 We endeavour to comply with the Data Protection Act 2018, the EU General Data Protection Regulation (GDPR), the Privacy and Electronic Communications (EC Directive) Regulations 2003 (amended) and other relevant legislation.
-Opt-4 is a member of the Direct Marketing Association UK and abides by its code of practice.

 How to contact us

 If you have any questions about this Privacy Statement or would like to contact us about any other matter, please use the following contact information:

 Address: 9 Eynella Road, London, England, SE22 8XF

 We collect personal data in the following ways:

 - When you provide your contact details to us when requesting information about our products or services, either via the telephone, our online enquiry forms or face-to-face

 - When you enrol on one of our online courses